 By ‘stories’ I don’t just mean those that are fictional — I mean the stories we tell ourselves about who we are, why we are here, what we are doing, and what is important to us.
 Whether it’s the story of Jesus, Mark Zuckerberg or your own grandparents, stories about how we got here and how the world came to be the way it is help to give our lives fundamental meaning, orientation and direction.
 Storytelling is sense-making.

 Humans need this.
 Salmon don’t have a cosmic story that they talk about.
-They are born into the world and they instinctively know that they need to swim to the sea.
+They are born into the world and they instinctively know in what direction they need to swim.
 It’s built into their DNA, inherent to their being.
 People, on the other hand, need stories that are created and expressed through culture in order for us to find our way forward.

 I believe that we are in a period of story break-down, an era that Joanna Macy refers to as ‘The Great Unravelling’

 Our reliance on stories to make sense of our world becomes more apparent when things happen to us that render our story incoherent.
 For example, when someone suffers some sort of traumatic event they often continue to suffer long after the event or danger has passed.
 PTSD is literally defined as being “marked by an inability to construct a coherent story of our past.”

 Trauma victims are often left asking “why did this happen to me?” or “could I have done something differently?”
 Many people end up feeling guilty or blaming themselves when bad things happen to them, not because this is a logical thing to believe, but because at the very least it’s a story that makes sense.
 The idea that bad things can randomly just happen, completely out of our control, seems to be worse than believing a made-up story.

 As many stories that we held so dear in our near-recent human history are unravelling, the rates of mental health problems are rising.